Statistical computing – Stata

 Stata User Group at LSHTM

-The LSHTM Stata User Group meets regularly for discussion of issues relating to data management, data processing, statistical analyses, and programming in Stata.
+The LSHTM Stata User Group (SUG) meets regularly for discussion of issues relating to data management, data processing, statistical analyses, and programming in Stata.

 Useful Stata Links

 The Stata user community is internationally research active.
 New programs are continually being developed and users are generous with sharing these new programs.
 There are a great many official and unofficial Stata related websites that provide help and advice starting from very basic Stata introductions, through tips on data management and programming, to more specialized statistical analyses.
 The following are links to just a few of these sites.